 Europe Market Insights

-German noninvasive medical sensor market federal health reports reveal that spending on medical sensors, which are non-invasive, neared €3 billion in 2024.
+Germany is leading the noninvasive medical sensor market.
+According to the German Digital Health Market Update release in February 2024, Germany has spent nearly 13% of its GDP which is accounted to €500 billion on healthcare.
+This funding is used for adoption of digitalization in health and care.
 The Federal Ministry of Health, BMG, has added intermittent, wearable, and remote monitoring devices to the guidelines for care and treatment with the GKV covering continuous monitoring for chronic conditions, which include heart failure, diabetes, and hypertension.
-The German Medical Association, BÄK, recently noted that more than 4 million patients used sensor solutions at home in December 2023.
 In general, Germany's healthcare system and the high per capita usage of medical devices have created the space for one of the largest non-invasive sensors markets in Europe.

 Noninvasive Medical Sensor Market Share